hmrc/claim-a-trust-frontend/README.md

 sbt clean coverage test coverageReport
 ```

 Run this script before raising a PR to ensure your code changes pass the Jenkins pipeline.
-This runs all the unit tests and integration tests with scalastyle and checks for dependency updates:
+This runs all the unit tests and integration tests and checks for dependency updates:
 ```
 ./run_all_tests.sh
 ```